Subscribe to our newsletter and get the latest news, deals and offers direct to your inbox.

 Even though you may be a perfectly safe driver, if you are over the age of 70 it’s worth scrubbing up on your knowledge of the law as certain elements may affect you.

-Driving gives many people the independence to go wherever they please no matter how old, and no one wants to loose that!
+Driving gives many people the independence to go wherever they please no matter how old, and no one wants to lose that!
 This is probably why the amount of over 70s on the road is increasing and by the time 2030 comes, the roads will have 90% of men over 70 behind the wheel.

 However, under the law, once you reach the age of 70 you will need to renew your driving licence yet using the standard renewal procedure this will mean you will lose your C1 entitlement.
-You can use the Gov.uk website to renew your licence as long as your fit these requirements:
+You can use the Gov.uk website to renew your licence as long as you fit these requirements:

 - If your licence is about to expire or is going to expire within 90 days

 - You aren’t prevented from driving for any reason

 At the age of 70 you have to renew your licence every 3 years however you are able to carry on driving while your licence is being renewed as long as:

 - Your doctor agrees that you can continue driving

 - You drive under the conditions of the previous licence

 - Your last licence wasn’t revoked or refused for medical reasons